 Since its inception in 1994, HGTV has made a name for itself by popularizing a genre of shows that mix reality TV and home renovation.
 Successful programs like Fixer Upper and Love It or List It—which follow charismatic duos on their journey to renovate dilapidated houses—have garnered loyal, almost cult followings.
 The channel has mastered a formula for viewership which blends aspirational, farmhouse–chic design with just the right amount of witty banter and practical advice.
 This combination has allowed HGTV to become a cultural hallmark, influencing everything from real estate to home decor.

 While for many, HGTV is synonymous with DIY projects, luxury kitchen installations, and exposed brick motifs, the reality of its influence on the home and real estate space has more problematic implications.
-Beneath the channel’s promotion of house renovation, specifically house flipping—wherein “flippers” revamp properties to resell—lie questions about the communities that are priced out and displaced by such practices.
-In this way, HGTV’s wholesome before–and–after home reveals give way to a broader conversation about loss of affordable housing and American gentrification.
+Beneath the channel’s promotion of house renovation, specifically house flipping—wherein “flippers” revamp properties to resell—lie questions about the communities that are priced out and displaced by these practices.
+In this context, HGTV’s wholesome before–and–after home reveals give way to a broader conversation about loss of affordable housing and American gentrification.

 Flip Or Flop, which ran on HGTV for ten seasons, is at the center of dialogue surrounding the channel’s contributions to the culture of gentrification.
 The series features formerly married couple Tarek El Moussa and Christina Hall, who, following the real estate crash in 2008, began flipping homes in Orange County, Calif.
 Each of the show’s 30–minute episodes follow the start–to–finish process of buying, renovating, and selling a neglected home in an up–and–coming area.
 At the heart of Flip or Flop is the profit; every episode ends with a segment that reveals how much money El Moussa and Hall earn (or lose) from their house flip.
 Many of the show clips that HGTV posts to its YouTube channel feature titles like “Risky House Flip HUGE profit” and “The Most Profitable Flips of Season 9.”